-It is commonly assumed that assault begins and ends with physical harm.
+It is commonly assumed that common assault begins and ends with physical harm.
 However, this is not the case.
 In legal terms, an assault may take place even if no physical contact is made.

 For example, if one person issues the threat of assault to another, the person issuing the threat has committed assault.
-Accordingly, actions such as intentional shoving or spitting may also be considered minor acts of assault.
+Accordingly, actions such as intentional shoving or spitting may also be considered minor acts of common assault.

 Assault should also not be confused with the definition of reasonable force.
 Reasonable force is defined by the law as the amount of force necessary to protect yourself or your property from unlawful aggression or harm.